ladjs/express-cdn/Readme.md

 Currently supports `express` version 2.x (not 3.x compatible yet).

+Like this module?
+You should also check out <a href="https://github.com/niftylettuce/node-email-templates" target="_blank">node-email-templates</a>!

 ## Features

 * Built-in optimization of images in production mode using [OptiPNG][1] and [JPEGTran][2].